MIDA-group/CytoBrowser/README.md

 #Put your OpenSeadragon compatible images in the 'data/' directory

-#or download an example image and convert it to Deep Zoom Image (dzi) format
+#Or download an example image and convert it to Deep Zoom Image (dzi) format
-./examples/Zeiss-1-Stacked.sh  #This required bftools and libvips
+./examples/Zeiss-1-Stacked.sh  #This requires bftools and libvips

 #Start the web server on a specified host
 node cytobrowser.js 127.0.0.1 8080